bbauska/dom/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="D-07">07.
 How to Get Value by Class Name using JavaScript?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This article will show you how to use JavaScript to get value by class name.
-To get the value of an element by its class name in JavaScript, you can use the getElementsByClassName() method.
+<p>This article will show you how to use JavaScript to get value by class name.
+To get the value
+of an element by its class name in JavaScript, you can use the <b><mark>getElementsByClassName()</mark></b> method.
 This method returns an array-like object of all elements with the specified class name.
-You can then access the value property of the first element in the array to get the value.
+You can then access the value property of the first element in the array to get the value.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example: In this example, we will get the classname of an element.</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->